Baked Chicken Empanadas

 Directions, Reviews, Nutrition

 PLACE flour, baking powder and salt in food processor; process for 5 seconds.
 Add shortening; process until the mixture looks like cornmeal.
-With the machine running, add the warm milk through the feed tube; process until dough almost gathers into a ball.
+With the machine running, add the warm evaporated milk through the feed tube; process until dough almost gathers into a ball.
 (You may need to add a tablespoon or so of water).
 Transfer to a floured surface; knead for a few seconds.
 Cover with plastic wrap; let stand for 30 minutes.

 FOR CHICKEN FILLING: